G-Grossi/COSC_5P30/README.md

 isMarriedTo(x,y) <=  isMarriedTo(y,x)

 The GP uses confidence scores such as PCA (Partial Completeness Assumption) confidence and Head Coverage(HC) from AMIE[1].
-The sum (normalized) of the PCA confidence and HC is used to measure fitness (rule quality) similar to the EDMAR[2] system.
+In this project, the sum (normalized) of the PCA confidence and HC is used to measure fitness (rule quality) similar to the EDMAR[2] system.

 ## GP Tree Node Structure

 Influenced by the EVODA[3] system, this project forms a GP individual using a tree node structure.
-For example the rule: livesIn(x,y) <= livesIn(z,y) isMarriedTo(x,z) is represented as a GP tree node:
+For example the rule: livesIn(x,y) <= livesIn(z,y) isMarriedTo(x,z) is represented as a GP tree node structure where each node is an atom containing a subject, predicate, and object:

 <p align="center" ><img src="https://github.com/G-Grossi/COSC_5P30/blob/master/RuleDiscoveryProject/Images/treeExample.PNG" alt="project-screenshot" width="349" height="287/"> </p>